OpenRiskNet/workshop/wp2-deployment-workshop-2019/setup/README.md

 Each attendee will have their own user account for performing the exercises.
 A number of users (user1, user2, ...) have been setup with passwords.
-Open [this Google sheet](https://docs.google.com/spreadsheets/d/1HUgsfSz3dyRDPXQq55t_bGhoDw9CS7U6d1oHadJg94s) to see these users and write your name in the `owner` column to claim that username (once you have entered your name reload the page in your browser to ensure that you have successfully claimed that username).
+Open [this Google sheet](https://docs.google.com/spreadsheets/d/1HUgsfSz3dyRDPXQq55t_bGhoDw9CS7U6d1oHadJg94s) to see these users and write your name in the `owner` column to claim that username.
+Once you have entered  your name reload the page in your browser to ensure that you have successfully claimed that username.

 That username and password will be used for your login to OpenShift and your login to the shared server.